wormhole-foundation/demo-basic-ts-sdk/README.md

 # Cross-Chain Token Transfer with Wormhole SDK

 This project demonstrates how to perform cross-chain token transfers using the [Wormhole SDK](https://github.com/wormhole-foundation/wormhole-sdk-ts).
-It supports transferring native tokens across different blockchain networks, including EVM-compatible chains (e.g., Ethereum, Avalanche), Solana, and Sui.
+It supports transferring tokens across different blockchain networks, including EVM-compatible chains (e.g., Ethereum, Avalanche), Solana, and Sui.
 The solution uses Wormhole's Testnet environment for demonstration purposes.

 For a complete tutorial on performing cross-chain token transfers using the Token Bridge from scratch, please take a look at the [Wormhole Token Bridge Tutorial](https://wormhole.com/docs/tutorials/messaging/token-bridge/).